-Dr. Ana María Silva Campo is an Assistant Professor in History at the University of North Carolina, Chapel Hill.
-She is a historian of race, gender, religion, and the law in colonial Latin American cities.
+Dr. Ana María Silva Campo is an Assistant Professor in the Department of History at the University of North Carolina, Chapel Hill.
+She specializes in the era of Spanish colonial rule in the region that is now Colombia.

-Dr. Silva Campo teaches courses on Latin America under colonial rule, law and society in Latin America, witchcraft and magic in the early modern world, and women and gender in Latin America.
+Dr. Silva Campo teaches courses on Latin America under colonial rule, law and society in Latin America, witchcraft and magic in the early modern world, women and gender in Latin America, and the history of mapping and spatial data.

 Notable Publications